iresearch-toolkit/iresearch/README.md

 |iresearch::Not|boolean negation of multiple filters

 ## Index Query Language
-The iResearch index may be queries either via query trees built directly using the query building blocks available in the API or via the IQL query builder that generates a comparable query from a string representation of the query expressed using the IQL syntax.
+The IResearch index may be queries either via query trees built directly using the query building blocks available in the API or via the IQL query builder that generates a comparable query from a string representation of the query expressed using the IQL syntax.